aklump/drupal_render_patterns/documentation/source/properties.md

     $pattern = render_patterns_get('Headline')
     $pattern->title = 'Hello World';

+## Using `isset` and `unset`

+These work a little different, but logically.

+`isset($pattern->title)` will return `true` if the title has been overridden.
+It will return `false`, even if the default value has a value.
+So it's really answering the question, "Does title have a value other than it's default?"

+`unset($pattern->title)` will remove the override value and put it back in the default state.
+Incidentally this will cause a `default__*` method, whose return value was previously cached, to be called again.

 ## Property Validation

 When you try to set a property value, it will be validated against the schema.
 If the property is not allowed, or it's value is not valid then an error situation occurs.